"Henry as my heir there are certain things ye should know."

 Henry stared at the board.

 "Do not worry me son!
-I have a plan in me old head."
+I have a plan in me old head.""Why didn't ye say something before it got so bad?"

 "That is me mistake Henry.
 I realize that.
 It's why I am speaking with thee now."